 West Haven, CT 06516

 Students applying to University of New Haven as a Non-Degree/Visiting Student should select "Non-Degree" as their intended major.
 "Non-Degree/Visiting Students" do not have to submit official transcripts.
-However if you intend to register for a course that has a prerequisite you will be required to submit copies of your college academic transcript(s) to verify that you have met any prerequisite requirements for your course(s).
+However, if you intend to register for a course that has a prerequisite you will be required to submit copies of your college academic transcript(s) to verify that you have met any prerequisite requirements for your course(s).
 Unofficial transcripts are acceptable for Non-Degree/Visiting Students.

 Non-Degree student are NOT eligible for financial aid.

-ADDITIONAL REQUIREMENT: (if applicable)
+ADDITIONAL REQUIREMENTS: (if applicable)